jay-b-harlow/P2-vscode-extensions/spin2/INSTALL.md

 ## Build the extension

+**NOTE**: building this extension requires the use of [Docker](https://www.docker.com/) and more specifically the latest [node devepment image for docker](https://hub.docker.com/_/node)

 1. Clone the repository and enter into the folder

     ```bash
     git clone git@github.com:ironsheep/P2-vscode-support.git
     cd spin-p2-support/spin2
     ```

-2. Install the required packages with `npm`
+2. Install the docker image if you don't already have it

     ```bash
-    npm install
+    docker pull node
     ```

+3. Open VSCode to the ./spin2 directory within the repo clone just installed

+4. Install the required packages with `npm`

+    ```bash
+    npm install           #  should happen when you ask VSCode to [reopen in container]
+    npm install -g vsce   # if this is not yet installed
+    ```

+    **NOTE**: if the `npm install` advises that a newer `npm` is available then also install the new as it advises.

 3. Compile with `npm`